krzemienski/awesome-from-stars/README.md

 * [blank-blank/firetv-pipeline](https://github.com/blank-blank/firetv-pipeline): A pipeline to deliver a Firetv app via jenkins.
 * [ZaneH/firetv-remote](https://github.com/ZaneH/firetv-remote): A web app that can control your Amazon FireTV (Stick).
 Just startup Node, fill in your device's IP address and use your web browser as a remote.
 (Enable ADB debugging)
 * [amzn/firetv-sample-touch-app](https://github.com/amzn/firetv-sample-touch-app): This sample Android project demonstrates how to build the main UI of a Fire TV application in order to support both Touch interactions and Remote D-Pad controls.
-* [AnthonyGress/FireTV-Toolkit](https://github.com/AnthonyGress/FireTV-Toolkit): A cross platform desktop app written in Typescript/Node using React and Electron.
-FireTV-Toolkit is a GUI for adb and can be used to modify android devices such as firesticks.
 * [rhcp011235/firetv_bootloader_unlock](https://github.com/rhcp011235/firetv_bootloader_unlock): Opensource Amazon FireTv Bootloader Unlock Tool
 * [crelies/FireTVKit](https://github.com/crelies/FireTVKit): Discovering your FireTV and controlling the built-in media player is now easy and reactive
 * [system76/firmware-open](https://github.com/system76/firmware-open): System76 Open Firmware